goto40/self-dsl/docs/xtext_scoping.md

     }

-**Note:** When creating a standalone compiler for your DSL, you do not have such thing as a workspace.
+**Note:** When creating a standalone compiler for your DSL, you do not have such things as a workspace.
 In this case, you can manually provide this information, as illustrated in [xtext_deploy_command_line.md](xtext_deploy_command_line.md).